-Interest comprises of the interest received on the loan to the Minister for Finance (now Treasurer) and cash held in the Board's Deposit Account, with the Treasurer, which receives interest at the applicable SA Government rate.
-Interest is recognised when it is earned.
+Interest comprises of the interest received on the loan to the Treasurer (formerly the Minister for Finance) and cash held in the Board's Deposit Account, with the Treasurer, which receives interest at the applicable SA Government rate.
+Interest is recognised when earned.